4 Steps to Master the Game of Life

 After you know your occupation, stats and planned skill points, the only thing left is to build alliance and conquer smaller quests that will give you experience to level up and beat the game.

-So holistically, to play the FD Lifestyle game well, you need to have good Occupation, Stats, Skills, Alliance, and Quests.
+So holistically, to gamify your life well, you need to have good Occupation, Stats, Skills, Alliance, and Quests.
 Each of these things I will elaborate more upon in separate blog posts to get you to live a successful and fulfilling life.
-My goal as a powercoach is to help you level up and become the strongest player on your server.
+My goal as a Lifestyle Gamification Coach is to help you level up and become the strongest player on your server.